 Additionally, these exercises boost blood circulation to the affected areas, which, in turn, also adds up to toning down fat pockets under the skin.
 A study conducted at the South Shore YMCA in Quincy found that people who engaged in a 30-minute aerobic workout session each week for 8 weeks lost 4 pounds of their body weight but didn’t gain any muscle.
 While those doing 15 minutes of aerobics paired with 15 minutes of strength training three times a week lost 10 pounds of fat but gained 2 pounds of muscle.
-Simply put, the second group saw a greater improvement in body composition and a reduction in the appearance of cellulite from weight loss.
+Simply put, the second group saw a greater improvement in body composition and a reduction in the appearance of cellulite.

 Myth 7: Dieting Can Help to Remove Cellulite

 According to research by the International Journal of Cosmetic Science, foods containing vitamin C, such as bell peppers, citrus fruits, and green leafy vegetables help firm up the fibers of connective tissue by boosting the production of collagen.
 In addition, staying clear of foods that can increase the risk of water retention (high-sodium foods) or lead to weight gain (high-carb foods) is crucial.
-This, in turn, helps to reduce cellulite with weight loss.

 Myth 8: Dieting Can Worsen Cellulite